-The planning register is now working effectively and contains all planning comments made by the charity.
+Including projects completed/in progress is now working effectively, it contains all planning comments made by the charity.
 Such a register instantly identifies trends.
 Any trends are then notified to the national CPRE enabling more effective influencing of government policies and legislation.